reloadedgames/python-client/README.md

 C:\> pip install ./python-client
 ```

-Once installed, the client will automatically be added to your path and can be run using the `supernode` command:
+Once installed, the client will automatically be added to your path and can be run using the `supernode` command.

+## Commands Overview

+The command-line tool provides multiple commands used to create and manage packages.
+You can view the help for each
+command by using the `-h` or `--help` argument:

 ```
-C:\> supernode -h
+$ supernode -h
 Provides commands for creating and managing super node packages.

 Usage: